EZ-Robotics/EZ-Template/ez-template-docs/docs/turn_movements.md

 ### pid_turn_relative_set()
-Sets the drive to turn using PID.
-Target is relative here, the robot will add the target to your current angle.
+Sets the robot to turn using PID relative to the current heading.

-`p_target` is an okapi angle unit.
+`p_target` target value in okapi angle units
-`speed` is 0 to 127.
+`speed` 0 to 127, max speed during motion
-`slew_on` increases the speed of the drive gradually.
-You must set slew constants for this to work!
+`slew_on` ramp up from a lower speed to your target speed
 <Tabs
   groupId="pid_turn_1lj235drel_set_okapi"
   defaultValue="proto"